kubeshop/monokle/docs/creating-resources.md

 ## **Create a Resource from a Template**

-Monokle allows the use of templates to start a new project via the **Start from a template** option:
+Monokle Desktop allows the use of templates to start a new project via the **Start from a template** option:

 ![Start with Template](img/start-with-template-1.11.png)